 NetSuite has developed an implementation and customer engagement methodology called SuiteSuccess based on its 20-plus years of experience helping tens of thousands of customers implement cloud ERP.
 SuiteSuccess leverages leading ERP implementation practices and prebuilt workflows, reports, KPIs and dashboards tailored to specific industries and business sizes to speed up the ERP implementation process.
 That helps customers implement and derive value from the system much faster than they would with competing solutions.
 Customers can implement the system with NetSuite’s professional services team or from one of the many partners in its ecosystem.

 Microsoft does not offer an implementation methodology comparable to SuiteSuccess.
 Most implementations are partner-led, making it more difficult to share learnings and follow consistent best practices.
-Moreover, because both Microsoft products are based on a combination of older and newer technologies, implementations are more complex and demand a wider range of skillsets.
+Moreover, because both Microsoft products are based on a combination of older and newer technologies, implementations are usually more complex and demand a wider range of skillsets.
 Microsoft’s history with on-premises software and its partner network can also affect how much you pay for an implementation.
 Many Microsoft partners are still incentivised by billable hours, which can drive up implementation time and costs.
 NetSuite, on the other hand, shares recurring revenue with partners, giving them a strong incentive to get multiple businesses up and running quickly versus getting as much as possible out of each customer.

 Customer Support